help-me-mom/ng-mocks/README.md

 # karma-typescript
-This is a preprocessor for transpiling Typescript on the fly for unit testing with Karma.
+This is a preprocessor for transpiling [Typescript](https://www.typescriptlang.org/) on the fly for unit testing with Karma.

+The distribution includes runnable examples for unit testing Typescript files transpiled to the [CommonJS](https://en.wikipedia.org/wiki/CommonJS) and the [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) module format.

 ### Sourcemaps
 Sourcemaps can optionally be created for debugging the original Typescript code, instead of the transpiled code, when running tests in a web browser.

 ### Project tsconfig.json
-If specified, the preprocessor will load a tsconfig.json file, relative to the directory the test are run from, and merge the compiler options with the preprocessor options.
+If specified, the preprocessor will load a tsconfig.json file, relative to the directory the test are run from, and merge the Typescript compiler options with the preprocessor options.

 Note: the preprocessor options will override the tsconfig.json options.